1889 Louisville Colonels season

 The 1889 Louisville Colonels season was a season in American baseball.
 The team finished with a 27–111 record, last in the American Association.

 The Colonels were the first Major League team to lose more than 100 games in a season.
 The previous record for losses was 92, set by the Washington Nationals in 1886 and matched by the Cleveland Blues in 1887.
 The record would be broken again in 1890 by the Pittsburgh Alleghenys, but remained the AA record until the league folded in 1891.
-The Colonels also held a 24-game losing streak on the road, which not only was the longest losing streak on the road throughout the MLB-recognized American Association, but was also an infamous feat that would not be tied until the 2021 Arizona Diamondbacks matched it 132 years later in the MLB.
+At one point in the 1889 season the Colonels lost 26 consecutive games, which is still a major league record.
+In addition to that, the Colonels endured a 24-game losing streak on the road, which not only was the longest losing streak on the road throughout the MLB-recognized American Association, but was also an infamous feat that would not be tied until the 2021 Arizona Diamondbacks matched it 132 years later.

 Offseason

 The team's owner, Mordecai Davidson, had taken control of the club in June 1888.
-The Colonels had a bad season that year, and then in the offseason the cash-strapped Davidson made the team even worse by selling three of his best players (Elton "Ice Box" Chamberlain, catcher Lave Cross and outfielder Hub Collins).
+The Colonels had a bad season that year, and then in the offseason the cash-strapped Davidson made the team even worse by selling three of his best players (pitcher Ice Box Chamberlain, catcher Lave Cross and outfielder Hub Collins).
 Davidson had managed the club himself for much of 1888, but he was criticized for that, so he brought in a new manager, Dude Esterbrook.
 He was also seeking a buyer for the team, as his own finances were precarious.